19hours/sg-statutes/Acts/Environmental Public Health Act.md

 FOOD ESTABLISHMENTS, MARKETS AND HAWKERS

+### Administration of this Part and Part IX

+31W\.—(1) The Director-General, Food Administration is responsible for the administration of this Part and Part IX, subject to the general or special directions of the Minister charged with the responsibility for food safety.

+(2) The Director-General, Food Administration may, subject to the directions of the Minister charged with the responsibility for food safety, appoint any of the following persons to be an authorised officer for the purpose of assisting the Director-General, Food Administration in administering and carrying out the provisions of this Part and Part IX:

+(a) an employee of the Singapore Food Agency;

+(b) an employee of another statutory authority;

+(c) a public officer;

+(d) an auxiliary police officer appointed under the Police Force Act (Cap.
+235).

+(3) The Director-General, Food Administration may delegate the exercise of all or any of the powers conferred or duties imposed upon the Director-General, Food Administration by any provision of this Act (except the power of delegation conferred by this subsection) to an authorised officer appointed under subsection (2); and any reference in any provision of this Act to the Director-General, Food Administration includes a reference to such an authorised officer.

+(4) Any delegation under subsection (3) may be general or in a particular case and may be subject to such conditions or limitations as set out in this Act or as the Minister charged with the responsibility for food safety may specify.

+(5) The Director-General, Food Administration may, for any reason that appears to him to be sufficient, at any time revoke a person’s appointment under subsection (2) as an authorised officer.

+(6) A person mentioned in subsection (2)(d) who is appointed as an authorised officer does not, by virtue only of the appointment, become an employee or agent of the Singapore Food Agency.

+[Act 11 of 2019 wef 01/04/2019]

 ### Food establishments to be licensed

-32\.—(1) No person shall operate or use or knowingly permit a food establishment to be used for any of the purposes specified in the First Schedule without first obtaining a licence from the Director-General.
+32\.—(1) No person shall operate or use or knowingly permit a food establishment to be used for any of the purposes specified in the First Schedule without first obtaining a licence from the Director-General, Food Administration.

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

-(2) Upon any conviction under subsection (1), the Director-General may, by order in writing addressed to the convicted person, require that the place or premises or any part thereof where the offence took place shall no longer be operated or used as a food establishment as from such date as the Director-General shall specify in the order.
+(2) Upon any conviction under subsection (1), the Director-General, Food Administration may, by order in writing addressed to the convicted person, require that the place or premises or any part thereof where the offence took place shall no longer be operated or used as a food establishment as from such date as the Director-General, Food Administration shall specify in the order.

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

-(3) Where the convicted person fails to comply with any order under subsection (2), the Director-General —
+(3) Where the convicted person fails to comply with any order under subsection (2), the Director-General, Food Administration —

 (a) may take steps or measures as are necessary to ensure that the order is complied with; and

-(b) shall be entitled to recover from that person the costs and expenses incurred by the Director-General in doing so.
+(b) shall be entitled to recover from that person the costs and expenses incurred by the Director-General, Food Administration in doing so.

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

 ### Licensing of hawkers operating from stalls, etc.